Suri Cruise 2018: Katie Holmes And Daughter Flaunt Close Relationship While Tom Cruise Still MIA

 The 39-year-old actress and Suri Cruise looked like twins as they both wore black ensembles.
 Katie Holmes, wearing a black blazer, roll neck top, and jeans, lovingly hugged her daughter, who looked adorable in a velvet cropped jacket with glittered polka dots and a collared dress.

 While Katie Holmes is enjoying every moment that she spends with her daughter, Tom Cruise remains absent in the 11-year-old’s life.
-The Mission: Impossible 6 actor was nothing but a doting father to Suri Cruise but everything changed after his shocking split with the actress.
+The Mission: Impossible 6 actor was nothing but a doting father to Suri Cruise, but everything changed after his shocking split with the actress.

 As a matter of fact, earlier reports revealed that the 55-year-old actor has declined to meet up with Suri Cruise.
 Tom Cruise’s absence in his daughter’s life is actually not by choice.
 It is believed that his decision is a result of his loyalty to Scientology.